This is our all-in-one roundup reviewing every Bitdefender consumer security solution for 2021. On this page, after our brief intro, you’ll find

 Browsing our system, we found the installer had added Bitdefender's Anti-Tracker extension to Google Chrome, and Bitdefender Anti-Tracker and Wallet to Firefox.
 (Anti-Tracker also works in Internet Explorer and Safari, but there's no support for Opera or Edge).

-Bitdefender had equipped our test system with plenty of new background processes, services, drivers and assorted other low-level clutter, too.
-That's not unusual for an antivirus, but it can be a problem if it affects performance.
+Bitdefender equipped our test system with 13 new background processes and Windows services, some filter drivers and assorted other low-level clutter.
+That's not unusual for an antivirus, but it can be a problem if it's a drag on your system speed.

 Launching Bitdefender Antivirus Plus for the first time fires up a simple tour highlighting key areas of the interface and explaining what they do.
 Experienced users will probably figure this out on their own, but it's good to have this guidance available for those who need it.